-- 1. Audited financial statements for the most recent complete fiscal year. - 2.
-The following financial and operating data contained in Appendix I to the Final Official Statement: - a.
-Provide information as of the end of the most recent complete academic or fiscal year, as appropriate, of the matters covered by the Sections entitled: - Faculty and Staff - Freshmen Applications, Acceptances and Enrollments - Transfer Student Enrollment Fall Semester Undergraduate Day Program - Graduate School Applications, Acceptances and Enrollments - Student Body - Enrollments - Housing - Tuition - Financial Aid by Type - b.
-Provide information as to gifts, bequests and grant support for the most recent complete fiscal year, identifying major sources. - c.
-Provide information as to any publicly-announced capital campaign, including stated goals and progress toward the goals. - 3.
-For the first Annual Report to be filed after June 30, 1996, a comparison of the financial statements prepared for the fiscal year ended June 30, 1996 and the financial statements included in the Official Statement, with a qualitative discussion and, to the extent feasible, a quantitative comparison of the differences in standards and the impact of the change on the presentation of the financial information resulting from the Statement of Financial Accounting Standards Nos.
+- Audited financial statements for the most recent complete fiscal year.
+1. - The following financial and operating data contained in Appendix I to the Final Official 2.
+Statement: - Provide information as of the end of the most recent complete academic or fiscal a. year, as appropriate, of the matters covered by the Sections entitled: - Faculty and Staff - Freshmen Applications, Acceptances and Enrollments - Transfer Student Enrollment Fall Semester Undergraduate Day - Graduate School Applications, Acceptances and Enrollments - Student Body - Enrollments - Housing - Tuition - Financial Aid by Type - Provide information as to gifts, bequests and grant support for the most recent b. complete fiscal year, identifying major sources - Provide information as to any publicly-announced capital campaign, including C. stated goals and progress toward the goals - For the first Annual Report to be filed after June 30, 1996, a comparison of the financial 3. statements prepared for the fiscal year ended June 30, 1996 and the financial statements included in the Official Statement, with a qualitative discussion and, to the extent feasible, a quantitative comparison of the differences in standards and the impact of the change on the presentation of the financial information resulting from the Statement of Financial Accounting Standards Nos.
 116 and 117.

-The events enumerated in Rule 15c2-12 under the Securities Exchange Act of 1934, as amended, are as follows:
+The events enumerated in Rule 15c2-12 under the Securities Exchange Act of 1934, as amended, are as follows

-- (i) Principal and interest payment delinquencies; - (ii) Non-payment related defaults; - (iii) Unscheduled draws on debt service reserves reflecting financial difficulties (this is not applicable to the Bonds); - (iv) Unscheduled draws on credit enhancements reflecting financial difficulties (this is not applicable to the Bonds); - (v) Substitution of credit or liquidity providers, or their failure to perform (this is not applicable to the Bonds); - (vi) Adverse tax opinions or events affecting the tax-exempt status of the security; - (vii) Modifications to rights of security holders; - (viii) The giving of notice to redeem any Bonds other than for a sinking fund redemption; - (ix) Defeasances; - (x) Release, submission, or sale of property securing repayment of the securities (this is not applicable to the Bonds) and; - (xi) Rating changes.
+- Principal and interest payment delinquencies: (i) - Non-payment related defaults; (ii) - Unscheduled draws on debt service reserves reflecting financial difficulties (this (iii) is not applicable to the Bonds); - Unscheduled draws on credit enhancements reflecting financial difficulties (this is (iv) not applicable to the Bonds); - Substitution of credit or liquidity providers, or their failure to perform (this is not (v) applicable to the Bonds); - Adverse tax opinions or events affecting the tax-exempt status of the security; (vi) - Modifications to rights of security holders, (vii) - The giving of notice to redeem any Bonds other than for a sinking fund (viii) redemption; - Defeasances: (ix) - Release, submission, or sale of property securing repayment of the securities (x) (this is not applicable to the Bonds) and; - Rating changes. (xi)